-This is why we put together an incredible holiday experience that combines the allure of the aurora borealis and the opportunity to see orcas in the wild.
-One of our clients, Gary Ward, has been fortunate to travel on this trip to Iceland three years running.
+This is why, back in 2011, we put together an incredible small-group holiday that combines the tantalising prospect of witnessing the aurora borealis with opportunities to see orcas in their natural habitat.
+15 years later, it still delivers.
+One of our clients, Gary Ward, has joined this winter adventure in Iceland three times!
 We caught up with him to find out what makes our Orcas and Aurora trip so special.

 Why did you choose to go on the Orcas and Aurora trip?

-I’ve been on a few Discover the World trips to Iceland before, all in the hope of seeing the Northern Lights but they had continued to escape me over the years.
-My next trip with you was more focused on whale watching and going in search of orcas in the wild, one of your travel specialists recommended this trip as it would provide an opportunity to witness both essential Iceland experiences, and I’ve never looked back!
-Although I didn’t see the Northern Lights until my second Orca and Aurora’s trip, every trip has been magnificent and I’ve always had a different adventure every time I’ve been.
+I’d been on a few Discover the World trips to Iceland before, all in the hope of seeing the northern lights but they had continued to escape me over the years.
+For my next trip with you I changed my focus to whale watching and specifically going in search of orcas in the wild.
+One of your travel specialists had recommended Orcas and Aurora as it would provide an opportunity to witness both essential Iceland experiences, and I’ve never looked back!
+Although I didn’t see the northern lights until my second trip, each has been magnificent, and I’ve had a different adventure every time.

 Why have you been on the Orcas and Aurora trip more than once?

-Well, I booked the second trip because I was obsessed with seeing the Northern Lights, I would not let the idea drop.
-I had no intention to book a third trip, but January, February, March – it’s like dead time in a way isn’t it?
-What do you do?
-There’s nothing going on, so I thought ‘I know… northern lights again!’
-No-one ever sees the northern lights and thinks ‘oh, I don’t want to see that again’.
-That combined with the awe of watching such majestic creatures burst through the waters is a must for any nature lover.
+Well, I booked the second trip because I was obsessed with seeing the northern lights, I would not let the idea drop.
+I had no intention to book a third trip, but January, February, March isn’t a particularly busy time of year for me.
+There’s nothing really going on, so I thought ‘I know… northern lights again!’
+No-one ever sees the northern lights and thinks ‘oh, I don’t want to see them again’.
+That combined with the awe of watching such majestic whales up close again, was too much of a pull for the nature lover in me.

-Call me demanding, but I loved the chance to see not one, but two incredible sights!
-This trip offers everything this greedy traveller could ever dream off.
+Call me greedy, but I loved the chance to see not one, but two incredible natural sights!
+This trip offers everything this voracious traveller could ever dream of.

 What stands out as a highlight on the trips for you?

-Last year we went out to a hillside near the waterfall just out of the village to see the northern lights and it just came on; it was like switching on Blackpool illuminations, and I’m there – a grown man – with a great lump in my throat.
-It is just overwhelming to see it in full flow like that – the sky burning green like that was just wow.
+We strolled outside to see the northern lights and it just came on; it was like switching on Blackpool illuminations.
+I’m there – a grown man – with a great lump in my throat.
+It is just overwhelming to see it in full flow like that – the sky burning green like that was just “wow”.

-We were also extremely lucky with the killer whales – there were loads of them in flat-calm waters, blue sky, and we were there for as long as the whales so it was just win-win on all counts.
-Last year was absolutely excellent.
+We were also extremely lucky with the killer whales – there were loads of them in flat-calm waters against a blue sky.
+We stayed watching as long as the whales were there, so it was just win-win on all counts.
+It was an absolutely excellent trip.

 Would you do this trip again?
 Are you worried about going back again after such an amazing experience?